GPIG-T2/proposal/README.md

 ### WebSocket Interface

 The WebSockeet interface is outlined within the [WebSocket](WebSocket.md) document.
-The messages and commands are described in readable terms, such that it can be easlity read and modified as needed.
+The messages and commands are described in readable terms, such that it can be easily read and modified as needed.
 The concrete definitions for the messages are described in the [WebSocket](websocket.ts) definition file, and JSON schemas of these types are also provided to allow for unit testing.

 #### Justification